- $59,318 Young Child Falls In Open Elevator Shaft

 Experienced Representation for Crash Injuries

 Auto accidents have become a fact of life in the U.S. and South Carolina.
 Traffic fatalities statewide totaled 638 in the first eight months of a recent year, as reported by the South Carolina Department of Public Safety (SC DPS).
 Charleston County, with 52 traffic deaths during that time period, was second only to Horry County, with 59.
 Many motor vehicle crashes are caused by driver negligence.
-People injured through the negligence of other drivers may be entitled to compensation for their losses.
+People injured through the negligence or recklessness of other drivers may be entitled to compensation for their losses.

 As a smaller client-focused firm, we treat clients as real people — not file numbers”